 The TAS2R38 gene codes for a bitter taste receptor.
 A fairly common variant in this gene causes some people to be unable to taste certain bitter flavors.
 This drives food preferences, to some extent, for things like bitter vegetables, coffee, and scotch.
 In the airways, though, it is thought that the TAS2R receptors are important for sensing certain gram-negative bacteria including Pseudomonas aeruginosa, a multi-drug resistant pathogen.[ref]

 When the TAS2R38 receptor is activated in the nasal passages, it causes the secretion of nitric oxide.
 The increase in nitric oxide causes two things to happen: first, it increases the movement of cilia in the nose and second, it can directly kill bacteria.[ref]

-Inflammatory response, both to pathogens and overall inflammation, is also implicated in chronic sinus infections.
-While many inflammatory cytokine related genetic variants have been investigated, few of the studies have been replicated in more than one population group.
-The TNF-alpha variants, though, have been found in several studies to increase the risk of chronic sinus infections.
+Inflammatory response, both to pathogens and overall inflammation is also implicated in chronic sinus infections.
+While many inflammatory cytokine-related genetic variants have been investigated, only a few studies have been replicated in more than one population group.
+The TNF-alpha variants, though, have found to increase the risk of chronic sinus infections in several studies.
 The TNF gene codes for tumor necrosis factor-alpha, which is a major player in the regulation of immune cells.

 Genetic Variants and Chronic Sinus Infections:

 Oh, no!
 You've reached the end of the Free Preview of this Member's Only Article.

 Love what you're reading?
 Join as a Genetic Lifehacks member for full access to this article and more!

 - being able to view your genetic data right in the articles ~no more looking up rs ids!~

 - topic overview reports that visually show you which articles are relevant to your genes.